Scientific Forecaster Discussion

 National Weather Service Wilmington NC

-Bermuda high pressure will build into the area today.
-A cold front
+week.
+High pressure will continue to build into the area from the

 Near term /through tonight/...

 as of 2 PM Friday...mid/upper trough axis moving toward the western

 Carolinas this afternoon will move off the coast tonight.
 Mainly